SteeltoeOSS/Documentation/api/v4/security/jwt-bearer.md

 ### Configure Settings

-Since Steeltoe's Jwt Bearer library configures Microsoft's JWT Bearer implementation, all available settings can be found in [`Microsoft.AspNetCore.Authentication.JwtBearer.JwtBearerOptions`](https://learn.microsoft.com/dotnet/api/microsoft.aspnetcore.authentication.jwtbearer.jwtbeareroptions)
+Since Steeltoe's JWT Bearer library configures Microsoft's JWT Bearer implementation, all available settings can be found in [`Microsoft.AspNetCore.Authentication.JwtBearer.JwtBearerOptions`](https://learn.microsoft.com/dotnet/api/microsoft.aspnetcore.authentication.jwtbearer.jwtbeareroptions).

 `JwtBearerOptions` is bound to configuration values found under `Authentication:Schemes:Bearer`.
 The following example shows how to declare the audience for which tokens should be considered valid (such as when a token is issued to a specific web application and then passed to backend services to perform actions on behalf of a user):